X

 Student Commission on Racial Justice

-Established in 2020, the Student Commission on Racial Justice is a national, student-led project giving young people across the country a platform to speak out.
-Young people view Black Lives Matter as one of the most important issues of their generation.
-Exploring racial justice across four key areas of society – education, employment, health and policing and crime – the Student Commission is giving young people a voice and empowering them to take action.
+Established in 2020, the Student Commission on Racial Justice is a national, student-led project giving young people across the country a platform to influence change in the education sector.
+Young people view racial justice as one of the most important issues of their generation and the Student Commission gives them the ability to tackle the injustices that they and their peers experience.
+The project explores students experiences of further education giving young people a voice and empowering them to take action.
+The five key areas explored are:

 58% of negative experiences in education, caused by race or ethnicity took place in secondary school followed by 23% in college and 17% in primary school.